Red Wolf: Wayfinder Program

 - Bird Language

-Click here to learn more about our curriculum and learning outcomes.
+Click here to learn more about our unique approach and impact.

-Wayfinder is a 3 week program that involves planning for and going on a canoe trip through Northern Ontario.
+Wayfinder is a 3 week canoe camp program that involves planning for and going on a canoe trip through Northern Ontario.

 Haliburton Forest & Wild Life Reserve, Haliburton, ON & Temagami, ON